geoff1111/origin/README.md

 ## Worldviews, Science, and Genesis 1-11
 - *Origin* examines Christianity and naturalism not merely as religious or scientific positions, but as competing civilizational worldviews that shape how evidence, causation, origins, and history are interpreted.
-- Rather than treating science and Christianity as inherently opposed, the book explores how differing metaphysical assumptions can produce different understandings of reality, scientific interpretation, and the development of civilization itself.
+- The book is written from a modern young-earth creationist Christian perspective and explores how differing metaphysical assumptions influence scientific interpretation and broader understandings of reality.
 - This repository contains the review edition EPUB of Origin.

----

 ## Central Thesis